dvisan/cv/README.md

 7. Now preview your resume at `yourname.github.io/yourrepository/` and update it whenever you feel like doing so

 My [example](https://dvisan.github.io/resume/).
 It needs some side tinkering, but it can print out or be exported as a PDF too.
-Resume-CLI's PDF feature is not properly working the design yet.
+Resume-CLI's PDF feature is not properly exporting the theme's layout yet.